kcskier/k3s-cluster-demo/04-configmaps_and_secrets/04-configmaps_and_secrets.md

 #### 2. Create a Deployment

-We will modify the simple deployment yaml to now instruct the container pull a variable and secret:
+We will modify the simple deployment yaml to instruct the container pull a variable and secret:

 ```yaml
 # Based on 11-simple_deployment.yaml